-First, look through your coats and find a few to get rid of.
-I’m sure there are some in there that you haven’t worn for a while and probably won’t be sad to let go of.
+Look through your coats and find a few to get rid of.
+I’m sure there are some in there that you haven’t worn for a while.
 If it’s itchy, ill-fitting, or no longer matches your style, let it go!
-Someone else will be grateful to have it — there are a LOT of people in need of a warm coat.
+Someone else will be grateful to have it — there are many people in need of a warm coat.

-Next, look through your winter gear and evaluate it.
+Look through any winter gear you have and evaluate it.
 Use the same criteria as above and let go of what no longer serves you.

-Coat closets are often conveniently located close to the door and their purpose is to hold items you need when you’re leaving the house.
-It’s also usually a central location in the home, making it a conveneient place to store items you may need in a pinch.
+Coat closets are often located close to the door and their purpose is to hold items you need when you’re leaving the house.
+It’s also usually a central location in the home, making it a convenient place to store items you may need in a pinch.

 Can you move anything to the garage, basement, or laundry room instead of keeping it in your coat closet?

 Some items will probably need to stay, and that’s okay, as long as you’re intentional about your space.